 - They bow back, acknowledging your thanks.

-Top Tip: When in doubt, a bow enhances any verbal “thank you” in Japanese, showing respect and sincerity.
+Top tip: when in doubt, a bow elevates any verbal “thank you” in Japanese — showing respect and sincerity at the same time.

 Common Mistakes to Avoid